kvljimenez/excel-pivot-table/README.md

     npm install
     ```

-3. Run in local server
+3. Run in the local server
     ```
     npm start
     ```